Mattlk13/twisted/docs/web/howto/web-in-60/websockets.rst

 And that's all you need to implement a websocket server with Twisted!

-Since :py:cls:`twisted.web.websocket.WebSocketResource` is a standard Twisted :py:cls:`resource <twisted.web.server.Resource>`, you can integrate it with things like :doc:`authentication <http-auth>` or :doc:`sessions <session-basics>`, just as you would any other resource.
+Since :py:class:`twisted.web.websocket.WebSocketResource` is a standard Twisted :py:class:`resource <twisted.web.server.Resource>`, you can integrate it with things like :doc:`authentication <http-auth>` or :doc:`sessions <session-basics>`, just as you would any other resource.

 WebSocket Client
 ----------------

 Of course, if we have a server, we may also want to talk to it from Python.
-To do that, let's build a simple websocket client, with :py:cls:`twisted.web.websocket.WebSocketClientEndpoint`.
+To do that, let's build a simple websocket client, with :py:class:`twisted.web.websocket.WebSocketClientEndpoint`.
 It looks much the same as the server, but, we will just print out each data message we receive.

 :download:`script.js <../../examples/websocket/websocket-client.py>`